 Our Drop In service provides an array of supports and programs to meet daily basic needs such as our meal program, making friendly contacts or to connect with staff to arrange for access to our medical clinic and/or our mental health and addiction case management staff.

 Our food programs are very popular, serving delicious and nutritious meals for breakfast and lunch each day, as well as a weekly food bank.
 Wednesdays at 416 are known as Wellness Wednesdays, where acupuncture, yoga and meditation are offered as mental health and addiction therapy alternatives.
 We also have an array of social recreational programming, such as knitting, beading, art, creative writing and embroidery groups that meet each week.

-Check out our monthly calendar of activities and events: 416 LOFT May drop in program calendar
+Check out our monthly calendar of activities and events: 416 LOFT Drop in Calendar_June 2017

 When working with people, staff strive to ensure that the individual remains in charge of her situation.
 Staff recognize and acknowledge that women have the ability to be independent and honour and encourage mutual respect at all times.
 The central issue in the provision of supports, is to appreciate the need for people to have control over the resolution and outcome of their situation.
 While keeping in mind the risk involved to the women and others around them, staff work with people to help them restore their sense of control over their lives so that they can maintain their desired independence.
 At 416 we demonstrate hope, care and concern in all that we do.

 Staff tailor supports to individual need by linking clients to various community support services including housing, financial management, employment and other essential needs.

 This Outreach Service offers supports using an individualized model for women dealing with both mental health and substance abuse concerns.